miguelgrinberg/Flask-SocketIO/docs/index.rst

 Welcome to Flask-SocketIO's documentation!
 ==========================================

-**Flask-SocketIO** gives Flask applications access to low latency bi-direccional communications between the clients and the server.
+**Flask-SocketIO** gives Flask applications access to low latency bi-directional communications between the clients and the server.
 The client-side application can use the `SocketIO <http://socket.io>`_ Javascript library or any compatible client to establish a permanent connection to the server.

 Requirements
 ------------